 I obtained a BSc in Statistics from the Athens University of Economics and Business in 2004.
 I was then awarded a PhD in Statistics in 2007 from the Department of Statistics at the University of Warwick with a thesis titled “Bias reduction in exponential family nonlinear models”, where I subsequently held an appointment as a CRiSM Research Fellow until 2010.
-In September 2010, I joined the Department of Statistical Science at University College London as a Lecturer (equivalent to Assistant Professor), and I got promoted to Senior Lecturer (equivalent to Associate Professor) in 2015.
-I moved back to University of Warwick as a Reader in Data Science in January 2018 and I hold a position as an Honorary Reader in Statistics at University College London.
+In September 2010, I joined the Department of Statistical Science at University College London as a Lecturer, and I got promoted to Senior Lecturer in 2015.
+I moved back to University of Warwick as a Reader in Data Science in January 2018, and I got promoted to Professor in August 2021.
+Between Jan 2022 and Mar 2023, I was the Turing University Lead for the University of Warwick, and since Arp 2023 I am the Turing Liaison (academic) at the University of Warwick.